runners-sh/.github/profile/README.md

-TODO: Temp readme for the org, change to something smart sounding.
-Also change this repo visibility to public once its nice
+TODO: Temp readme for the org, change to something coherent